- Incidence of nerve injury after regional or neuraxial anaesthesia is difficult to establish, owing to:

 - Overall the risk of permanent nerve injury from regional anaesthesia is extremely low: 0.01 - 0.04%

-- Non-anaesthetic causes of nerve injury are significantly more common
+- Non-regional anaesthetic causes of nerve injury are significantly more common